top of page

 Establish a Morning Routine

-Creating a structured morning routine can energise your day from the start.
+Creating a structured morning routine can energize your day from the start.
 This might include activities like meditation, stretching, or reading for just 10 to 15 minutes.

 Having a clear routine helps you gain a sense of control and predictability, which can be particularly calming.
 Try to wake up at the same time daily and spend the first 30 minutes on self-care activities that work for you.